Peshowe/Flickr-Stream/README.md

 ## How to run

-To run the app an, install of the [Angular CLI](https://angular.io/guide/quickstart#prerequisites) is required.
+To run the app, an install of the [Angular CLI](https://angular.io/guide/quickstart#prerequisites) is required.
 Angular requires Node.js version 8.x or 10.x, and the npm client command line interface.

 To install Angular simply run:
 ```